CristianViorelPopa/transformers-dialect-identification/src/README.md

 # Source Code

-This directory contains the python source code we used for the work unrelated to transformer fine-tuning.
+This directory contains the Python source code we used for the work unrelated to the transformer fine-tuning.

 ## Structure